Non-stick cookware is easy to use and even easier to clean up. But, did you know that you might be using it wrong?

 Here’s what you should plan on cooking in your non-stick pots and pans:

 Foods with a delicate texture.
 Non-stick cookware is best for foods that easily flake or become tattered, such as eggs, pancakes, and fish fillets.
-Non-stick cookware is also great for warming up leftovers.
+It’s also great for warming up leftovers.

 Foods that are cooked on low to medium heat.
-Because non-stick coatings break down at high temperatures, your ingredients should require no more than 350-400℉.
-(Note that some non-stick pans can go up to 500℉, so check your instruction manual.)
+Because non-stick coatings break down at high temperatures (more soon), your ingredients should require no more than 350-400°F of heat to cook properly.
+(Note that some non-stick pans can go up to 500°F, so check the instruction manual for your specific model.)

 Equally important is to know what’s best left to another cookware material, such as: